 Indeed, the inspection report summarises the strengths of the school as:

-As mentioned earlier in this review, the KHDA increasingly recognises the absolute importance of the leadership and governance of schools in ensuring strong academic outcomes.
+The KHDA increasingly recognises the absolute importance of the leadership and governance of schools in ensuring strong academic outcomes.
 This is an area where Safa British is clearly on the right track.
-Both the effectiveness of leadership and the management, staffing, facilities and resources of the school have been rated Very Good this year (an improvement for the first measure from a year ago), whilst the school's self-evaluation and improvement planning, together with governance, have both been rated Good (significant improvements from Acceptable last year).
-The inspection report notes that "Governors clearly articulate the school’s strengths and areas for development, and are dedicated to engaging in well-supported improvement actions.
-The strategic, advisory role of governance includes rigorously holding the professional leadership of the school to account for its performance.
-They support quality staff recruitment and professional development."
-It is to be hoped that this latter statement is now reflected in the staff turnover figures.
+Both the effectiveness of leadership and the management, staffing, facilities and resources of the school have again been rated Very Good this year, whilst the school's self-evaluation and improvement planning, remains Good.

 At WhichSchoolAdvisor.com, we always recommend that parents look beyond the headline overall rating when considering the right school for their children.
-Although rated Good overall, there are clearly areas of real strength at SBS and an ever-improving journey in relation to the standards offered.
+Although rated Very Good overall, there are clearly areas of specific strength at SBS and an ever-improving journey in relation to the standards offered.